nimmygeorge90/Experience-on-Conformal-Predictions/README.md

 Submitted for the Degree of Master of Science in MSc Data Science and Analytics

-Submited to Department of Computer Science Royal Holloway University of London
+Submitted to Department of Computer Science Royal Holloway University of London

 # Abstract